🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

 Hall of Time and the Railway Attic

-In addition to large locomotives, carriages and a simulation of the railroad, there are also rooms where you will discover the smaller trinkets and artifacts of the Belgian Railways.
-The Room of Time zooms in on the role the railroad played in the equalization of time with a large number of clocks.
-The Railway Attic intrigues with its many station signs, emotional resistance letters from World War II and realizations by Henri Van de Velde.
-All artifacts show a direct connection to the railroad.
+In addition to large locomotives, carriages, and a simulation of the railway, there are also rooms where you can discover smaller trinkets and artifacts from the Belgian Railways.
+The Hall of Time, with its large number of clocks, focuses on the role that the railway played in standardizing time.
+The Railway Attic intrigues with its many station signs, emotional resistance letters from World War II, and creations by Henri Van de Velde.
+All artifacts show a direct connection to the railway.

 Photo @ Maxine Willemsen